uzma024/FaceRec/README.md

    ```
 6. cmd + Click on the link to run app server in the browser

+7. To access admin portal, you may use my photo from [database](https://github.com/uzma024/FaceRec/tree/main/database/-1).
 ---

 ## TECH STACK USED